DCS-training/Digital-Method-of-the-Month/DMM Docs/Descriptive and inferential statistics.md

 -   Making sure your data is tidy and easy to use (https://vita.had.co.nz/papers/tidy-data.pdf).
 -   [Know your sample size expectations](https://quantitudepod.org/s4e13-power/) - Do you have the power?
 -   [What to do with a small sample - Is it always a problem?](https://quantitudepod.org/s2e25-options-for-small-samples/)
--   What to do with missing data?
+-   [What to do with missing data?](https://quantitudepod.org/s4e08-craig-enders/).
+The [Naniar](https://naniar.njtierney.com/) R package is an amazing tool for visualising and understanding the potential implications of missing data.
--   Learning curve
 -   Not having a pre-set of questions - beware of accidental p-hacking/cherry picking.
 -   [Know the limitations of p values](https://www.youtube.com/watch?v=42QuXLucH3Q)
 -   Statistical significance vs meaningful significance.